This guidance is national guidance that applies across Wales. Any local restrictions need to be adhered to as well as the contents of this guidance.

 If learners or staff with significant risk factors (or learners’ parents or carers) are concerned, we recommend the provider discuss their concerns, conduct an individual risk assessment and provide reassurance of the measures they are putting in place to reduce the risk of attending.

 Our workforce risk assessment tool can be used by staff in all education settings, to carry out a self-assessment of known COVID-19 risk factors and to plan mitigating actions.

 Learners with additional learning needs (ALN)

 Our goal is to ensure that learners with learning difficulties and/or disabilities are not disadvantaged compared to their peers.

-Learners with ALN will benefit from face-to-face learning and support, and this should be part of their learning programme unless risk assessments indicate that it is not safe for individual learners to return at this time.
-Where learners with ALN, including those on discrete Independent Living Skills programmes in FE, are unable to benefit from a blended learning approach, providers should plan to deliver a full programme of face-to-face teaching.
+Learners with ALN will benefit from face-to-face learning and support, and this should be part of their learning programme unless risk assessments indicate that it is not safe for individual learners to attend at this time.
 Providers must make reasonable adjustments to meet learners’ needs in line with their statutory responsibilities under the Equality Act 2010.

-In planning for the safe return of learners, providers need to consider that learners with ALN may struggle with:
+In planning for the safe attendance of learners, providers need to consider that learners with ALN may struggle with: